Gavilán G358: Development and design

-In 1952, Aero Mercantil of Bogota, Colombia, became a dealer for Piper Aircraft, later selling a range of Piper aircraft assembled from kits by Aero Industrial Colombiana SA (AICSA), also in Bogota.
+In 1952, Aero Mercantil of Bogotá, Colombia, became a dealer for Piper Aircraft, later selling a range of Piper aircraft assembled from kits by Aero Industrial Colombiana SA (AICSA), also in Bogotá.
 In 1986, it started development of a single-engined utility aircraft, suitable for production in Colombia.

 The resultant design, the Gavilán, is a simple high-winged monoplane of all-metal construction.
 It has a boxlike, square-section fuselage that accommodates a pilot and up to seven passengers, with access through two doors on either side of the cockpit and a large cargo door on the left side of the fuselage.
 The passenger seats can be removed to allow carriage of cargo, including a full-sized coffin.
 It is fitted with a fixed tricycle undercarriage designed to withstand continued operations from rough South American airstrips.
 It is powered by a 350 hp (261 kW) Lycoming TIO-540-W2A engine, turbocharged to give sufficient power at Colombia's high altitudes.

 The first prototype Gavilán made its first flight on 27 April 1990, testing resulting in lengthening of the forward fuselage and modifications to the wing.
 It was badly damaged in a crash landing due to engine failure in 1992, however, delaying certification and production, with the second prototype not flying until 29 May 1996.
 The Gavilán received its type certificate under US FAR part 23 regulations in May 1998.

 In 2012, Cub Crafters bought from John Bryerton of GATS the Prototype.